-Step 1: Square Stitch and/or Bead Weaving on a Loom used to create a wall hanging of specific dimensions or a bracelet with either earrings or pendant.
+Step 1: Square Stitch and/or Bead Weaving on a Loom used to create a wall hanging or bell pull of specific dimensions or a bracelet with either earrings or pendant.
 Beader must demonstrate stitch technique, increasing/decreasing, color/shading, and appropriate finishing.

 Step 5: Right Angle Weave is used to create an original piece with minimum size limitations.
 Appropriate use of materials and stitch techniques is emphasized.

 Step 6: The final piece must demonstrate Master Craftsman ability in a piece of original design using at least three of the previous techniques.
 It should be three-dimensional, showing good color and stitch usage with appropriate bead and stitch techniques.

 Judging Criteria: Workmanship, selection of appropriate materials, mastery of beading techniques, color, and ability to follow directions.

 After enrollment, a program packet is sent by email from the program chair.
 Please allow a week for your registration to be processed.